"How To" Manual For Clubs/Organizations

 ADVISOR RESPONSIBILITIES TO THE CLUB

-The advisor’s primary responsibility is to advise and to serve as a resource person.
+The Advisor’s primary responsibility is to advise and to serve as a resource person.
 By suggestions or comments, by constructive proposals or probing questions, the advisor can assist the club/organization in achieving the degree of mature thinking and considered action that tends to strengthen the club/organization and to assist in fulfilling its objectives.

 SPECIFIC ADVISOR RESPONSIBILITIES: